niiicolai/copr-agent/README.md

 <br />

 **Review Agent** is an AI-powered code review assistant that automatically reviews pull requests and replies to comments using LLMs.
-Think of it as an always-available senior engineer on your team.

 <br />